-- (a) display on any part of any premises a notice, - (b) publish or cause to be published an advertisement, - (c) supply goods bearing or goods in a container bearing a statement, or - (d) furnish or cause to be furnished a document, - which purports to exclude or restrict any liability imposed on any 30 person or any right conferred on a consumer by this Act. - 122.-(1) Subject to subsection (2), a creditor or owner shall in Duty to disclose respect of a refusal by him to enter into a credit agreement or a concerning financial consumer hire agreement, as the case may be, give to the consumer standing of the name and address of any person from whom the creditor or the consumer.
-35 owner, as the case may be, has sought information concerning the financial standing of the consumer, within 14 days, after receiving a request in writing to that effect from the consumer.
+- (a) display on any part of any premises a notice, - (b) publish or cause to be published an advertisement, - (c) supply goods bearing or goods in a container bearing a state- - (d) furnish or cause to be furnished a document, 15 which purports to exclude or restrict any liability imposed on any person or any right conferred on a consumer by this Act.

+145.-(1) Where a creditor or an owner refuses to enter into an Duty to disclose agreement with a consumer, he shall disclose to the consumer the information 20 name and address of any person from whom he sought information concerning financial standing of concerning the financial standing of the consumer who gave infor- consumer. mation which influenced the refusal, within 14 days after receiving a request in writing to that effect from the consumer.